Jeffro80/Student_Database_Preparer/README.md

 - Graduate Data
 - Graduates Current File

+## Prepare Results Students File

+Prepares a list of students (Enrolment ID's) that need to be added to the Results table in the Student Database.

+### Required Files

+- Course Codes File
+- Current Results Table Students File
+- Expiry Dates File

+### Notes

+- Output file requires last comma to be manually deleted.

 ## Prepare Students Table Data

 Prepares the upload file for updating the Students table in the Student Database.